DanielJing/Wrangle-and-Analyze-data/README.md

- Wrangle and Analyze the data of the Udacity Analyst Nanodegree
+ The data Wrangling and Analyzing project of the Udacity Analyst Nanodegree